 THE AMERICAN GENERAL BOARD OF DIRECTORS HAS UNANIMOUSLY DETERMINED THAT THE MERGER AGREEMENT AND THE ACQUISITION ARE ADVISABLE AND IN THE BEST INTERESTS OF AMERICAN GENERAL AND ITS SHAREHOLDERS AND RECOMMENDS THAT AMERICAN GENERAL SHAREHOLDERS VOTE FOR APPROVAL OF THE MERGER AGREEMENT AT THE SPECIAL MEETING OF AMERICAN GENERAL SHAREHOLDERS.
-The special meeting of American General shareholders will be held in Houston, Texas at [], [], on August 15, 2001, at [] CDT.
+The special meeting of American General shareholders will be held in Houston, Texas at the St. Regis Hotel, 1919 Briar Oaks Lane, on August 15, 2001, at 9:00 a.m.
+CDT.